Chamomile Corn Chowder

 - 1 medium white onion, chopped (1½ cups)

 - ¼ medium green bell pepper, chopped (¼cup)

 - ½ medium sweet potato, chopped (1 cup)

 - Freshly ground black pepper

-- 3½ cups chamomile tisane, brewed (4 bags or 2 tablespoons loose)
+- 3½ cups Organic Chamomile tea, brewed (about 2 tablespoons loose)

 - 1 pound frozen organic corn kernels or the kernels from 2 ears of organic corn